tamius-han/ultrawidify/README.md

 ### About aspect ratio autodetection

-This is not available in Chrome version yet.
-(Coming soon to AMO version).

 Aspect ratio autodetection is achieved by performing some black magic every 30-something milliseconds.
 This currently can't be turned off by default.
 If this extension makes video sites lag too much, open an issue and include your hardware and OS — **this is important for me to know in order to better optimize autodetection.**.

 Manually triggering aspect ratio change will suspend automatic aspect ratio detection for until the page is refreshed, although it'll maybe unsuspend itself when video is changed.
 I don't know for certain.